Detailed Trail Review: Dittmer-Watts Nature Trail Park (formerly called Donald Ross Nature Trail Park)

 Trail Challenges: There are 3 steep down and ups that can get slippery with rainfall or leaves.
 The dogs love them but 2 legged hikers need to take it slow.

-Dog Friendly: Absolutely – you don’t need to keep your dogs on leash.
-You do need to maintain control of you dogs – it’s called common courtesy.
+Dog-Friendly: Absolutely – you don’t need to keep your dogs on leash.
+You do need to maintain control of your dogs – it’s called common courtesy.
 Another aspect of common courtesy – pick up the poopies!
 There are no poop bag stations or trash cans so bring your own and carry it out.
 There are also two big, open fields for the dogs to run around in.
 These are surrounded by woods and are far removed from the main roadway for added safety.

 Open Times: Usually dawn until dusk